donutrj/verdigris2/content/Characters/Talents/Talents Master List.md

 Max: 1

 You are at home in the saddle in even the most difficult of circumstances, and know how to get the best out of your mount during combat.
 You can ride your horse through difficult terrain without any tests and fight on horseback in the same conditions.
-## Savant(Lore)*
+## Savant
 Max: Intelligence

 You are exceptionally learned, and have a significant degree of specialized knowledge in a single field of study.
 You automatically know a number of pieces of information equal to your Savant level about a relevant issue without having to make a test.

 Testing, as always, will provide yet more information as normal as determined by the GM.

-The specific pieces of knowledge can remain ambiguous until a moment when you pull it out in session.
-#edit how does this fit with the new skill system?
 ## Savvy
 Max: 1